-Mrs. for some time lived about Cornwall, where she had a husband and children, whose bigotry compelled her to frequent the abominations of the church of Rome.
+Mrs. Prest for some time lived about Cornwall, where she had a husband and children, whose bigotry compelled her to frequent the abominations of the church of Rome.
 Resolving to act as her conscience dictated, she quitted them, and made a living by spinning.
 After some time, returning home, she was accused by her neighbours, and brought to Exeter, to be examined before Dr. Troubleville, and his chancellor Blackston.
 As this martyr was accounted of inferior intellects, we shall put her in competition with the bishop, and let the reader judge which had the most of that knowledge conducive to everlasting life.
 The bishop bringing the question to issue, respecting the bread and wine being flesh and blood, Mrs. Prest said, "I will demand of you whether you can deny your creed, which says, that Christ doth perpetually sit at the right hand of his Father, both body and soul, until he come again; or whether he be there in heaven our Advocate, and to make prayer for us unto God his Father?
 If he be so, he is not here on earth in a piece of bread.
 If he be not here, and if he do not dwell in temples made with hands, but in heaven, what! shall we seek him here?
 If he did not offer his body once for all, why make you a new offering?
 If with one offering he made all perfect, why do you with a false offering make all imperfect?
 If he be to be worshipped in spirit and in truth, why do you worship a piece of bread?
 If he be eaten and drunken in faith and truth, if his flesh be not profitable to be among us, why do you say you make his flesh and blood, and say it is profitable for body and soul?
 Alas!
 I am a poor woman, but rather than do as you do, I would live no longer.
 I have said, Sir."

 Bishop.
 I promise you, you are a jolly protestant.
 I pray you in what school have you been brought up?